 Romero, who Trump brought on stage and praised during his speech, said she’ll vote for Trump in November.

-Thousands of Trump supporters wearing red “Make America Great Again” hats descended upon the Gaylord Rockies to hear the former president speak.
+Thousands of Trump supporters wearing red “Make America Great Again” hats descended on the Gaylord Rockies to hear the former president speak.
 They arrived hours ahead of his appearance, clamoring for a chance to see Trump in Colorado, where he hasn’t made a public appearance in nearly five years.

 Michelle McFarland, a 59-year-old unaffiliated voter from Evergreen, was attending her second Trump rally.
 She said too many people have been consumed by what she called “Trump derangement syndrome.”